HonglinChu/SiamTrackers/SiamRPN++/readme.md

 The project are too big to upload, please refer to my follow files to modify the official code to achieve single-step debugging ,testing and  multi-GPU training on single CPU.

-Please refer to my file to modify the official code to achieve single-step debugging and single-machine multi-GPU training

 - my_demo.py
 - my_test.py
 - my_train.py